Last edited March 2019

 It has since been confirmed from Call For Justice Evidence File 12 that AUSTEL first raised these 008/1800 complaints, on my behalf, with Telstra in June 1993 and wrote to Telstra again concerning my claims, on 6 January and 27 January 1994, during my FTSP.
 Between the 4 October 1994 and 16 December 1994 (see Open letter File No/46-F to 46-J) AUSTEL and Telstra was writing about these 008/1800 arbitration billing claim documents.
 In March 1994, Telstra’s CEO, Frank Blount and I discussed the same ongoing billing problems and he advised he would do everything he could to rectify these problems as well as my complaints of network congestion between Warrnambool and Portland.
 In mid-1999, after retiring as Telstra’s CEO, Frank Blount published Managing in Australia, which acknowledgement this 1800 billing fault as a major Telstra network software problem Home Page Part Two Evidence File No/10 : my unaddressed arbitration claims are still valid.

-All three of my individual service lines would lock up at different times after terminated calls.
-This lock-up problem not only stopped calls and faxes leaving or coming in to my business, but, on the 008/1800 line, I was charged for the time the line was open even though the call had terminated as the lock-up fault held the line open.
-As the billing problems were not investigated, the lock-up problems were also not investigated.
+All three of my individual service lines would lock up at different times after a terminated call.
+This lock-up problem not only stopped calls and faxes leaving or coming into my business, but, on the 008/1800 line, I was charged for the time the line was open even though the call had terminated as the lock-up fault held the line open.
+When John Rundell, Arbitration Project Manager advised the TIO (see above) that my billing problems were not investigated, he was acknowledging that the lock-up problems on my service lines were also not investigated.
+In simple terms, by not addressing my billing faults the arbitration process was also not addressing any of my complaints of ONGOING PROBLEMS.

 If Mr Rundell had told the truth to Mr Pinnock and explained the real reasons why NONE of those ongoing billing problems were investigated or addressed during my arbitration, then my claims would have been investigated back then, in November 1995.
 Mr Pinnock wrote to me twice in August 1995, as the administrator of my arbitration, stating that he was obliged to investigate my complaints of such skullduggery.
 The untruths you concocted in that 15 November 1995 letter immediately brought that investigation to a complete halt.